 As always, you are welcome into the school at any time!
 We need our parents as partners.
 Please feel free to get involved; come into the classrooms, volunteer as a reader or classroom helper.
 If you cannot get into the school during the day, ask the teachers what you can do at home to help (I used to cut out and prepare centers for my sons’ classrooms when they were little).

 We continue to move forward with the K-8 expansion upon our return to School 12 on South Ave.
+Look for more updates soon through PTA Facebook page, RobocCalls and memos home.
 November we will hold an information PTA meeting on the construction progress.